-If you survey the majority of tee sign images in use among disc golf courses you will be forgiven for thinking that every fairway is completely flat.
-If you spend any time watching online video coverage of major tournaments you will certainly hear commentary peppered with descriptions about how the ground is steeper than what appears on the video.
-So why is it that map graphics do not indicate the variations in elevation that obviously affect the play of the game?
+If you survey the majority of tee sign images in use on disc golf courses you will be forgiven for thinking that every fairway is completely flat.
+If you spend any time watching video coverage of major tournaments you will certainly hear commentary peppered with descriptions about how the ground is steeper than it looks.
+So why are map graphics not used it indicate variations in elevation that obviously affect the play of the game?

 The technology is there but it simply hasn’t been explored enough.
 Udisc has taken over the course map needs for most players allowing a first time visitor a convenient way to navigate through an uncharted course, yet its basic hole graphics layered over aerial imagery leave much to be desired when it comes to conquering the ups and downs of undulating terrain.